llvm/llvm-project/llvm/docs/InstrProfileFormat.rst

     uint64_t MD5HashOfName;
   };

-At profile use time, compiler looks up a profiled address in the sorted vtable address ranges and maps the address to a specific vtable through hashed name.
+At profile use time, the compiler looks up a profiled address in the sorted vtable address ranges and maps the address to a specific vtable through hashed name.

 Virtual Table Names